deepakmahakale/ror.tips/_posts/2023-08-01-how-to-rename-a-column-in-rails.md

 layout: single
 title: How to rename a column in rails?
 description: &description >
-  Need to rename a column in rails?
+  This article explains how to rename a column in rails.
-  Let's see how to do it.
 excerpt: *description
 date: 2023-08-01
 categories: